Star-studded Padres and Mets square off in wild-card round

 New York must shake off that major disappointment – fast.

-“Yesterday’s news,” said Lindor, the switch-hitting shortstop who set a career high with 107 RBIs this season as the Mets won the second-most games in franchise history.
-“We’ve got to focus on what’s in front of our feet.”
+”Yesterday’s news,” said Lindor, who set a career high with 107 RBIs as the Mets won the second-most games in franchise history. ”We’ve got to focus on what’s in front of our feet.”

+Both teams worked out for an hour Thursday under a clear sky at Citi Field.
+Nice weather is forecast all weekend, though night-time temperatures around 50 degrees could feel a little chilly to San Diego players.

 The Padres went 4-2 against New York during the regular season, taking two of three at Citi Field in July even before acquiring Soto, Hader, Josh Bell and Brandon Drury.